 Blood test reports can look straightforward at first glance.
 You see marker names, measured values, units, and reference intervals.
-In reality, meaningful interpretation is rarely as simple as reading one highlighted number.
-This guide explains how to read reports in a practical way, so you can understand what to review, what not to overreact to, and what to discuss with your clinician.
+Meaningful interpretation is rarely as simple as reading one highlighted number.
+This guide explains how to read and interpret reports in a practical way — what to review, what not to overreact to, and what to discuss with your clinician.

 The goal here is not diagnosis.
-The goal is interpretation quality: reading a report with better context, reducing confusion, and preparing better follow-up questions.
+The goal is interpretation quality: understanding what your lab report means, reducing confusion, and preparing better follow-up questions.

 Before you interpret anything, verify the structure of what you are reading:

 Reading without these basics is risky.
 A marker that looks high may be normal in another unit.
-A marker that looks normal may still be clinically relevant when compared to prior values.
+A marker that looks normal may still be clinically relevant when compared with prior results.

 A reference range is a statistical context, not a personal verdict.
 A value inside the reference range does not always mean it is optimal for every individual case.
 A value outside range is not always a diagnosis.
 Clinical interpretation depends on symptoms, history, treatment status, and trend direction.